 - Add the quantity of air-entraining admixture instructed by the Level I or Level II PCC Technician.
-Normally, 1 oz.
-(40 ml) of admixture per cubic yard (cubic meter) of concrete will raise the air content 1 percent.
-Mix the air-entraining admixture with approximately 3 to 5 gallons (10 to 20 liters) of water in a bucket and pour over the concrete.
+Normally, 1 oz. of admixture per cubic yard of concrete will raise the air content 1 percent.
+Mix the air-entraining admixture with approximately 3 to 5 gallons of water in a bucket and pour over the concrete.
 To do this, it may be necessary to ask the driver to move the concrete to the rear of the drum with discharge imminent.
-In some cases, the Level I or Level II PCC Technician may require the air-entraining admixture to be mixed with less than 3 gallons (10 liters). - Mix the concrete a minimum of 40 revolutions at mixing speed.
+In some cases, the Level I or Level II PCC Technician may require the air-entraining admixture to be mixed with less than 3 gallons. - Mix the concrete a minimum of 40 revolutions at mixing speed.
 The mixing speed for the truck mixer shall be per the manufacturer's rating plate.
-To ensure folding of the mixture to generate air, do not mix too fast because the centrifugal force may pin the mixture to the side of the drum. - Retest the air content and slump. - Notify the Level I or Level II PCC Technician of the test results. - Adding A Superplasticizer
+To ensure folding of the mixture to generate air, do not mix too fast because the centrifugal force may pin the mixture to the side of the drum. - Retest the air content and slump. - Notify the Level I or Level II PCC Technician of the test results. - Adding Superplasticizer